Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 - Make your air conditioner sink further.

-Leveling an air conditioner pad takes experience.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and causing problems, give Farris Heating & Air a call at 918-333-0376.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and creating problems, give Farris Heating & Air a call at 918-333-0376.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.